harlan-zw/harlanzw.com/content/posts/how-the-heck-does-vite-work.md

 ### Recommendations

-:::warning TIP
+:::tip
-You shouldn't be looking to replace Vue CLI or webpack with Vite for existing projects yet, but it may be worthwhile to check out for new smaller scoped projects.
+You shouldn't be looking to replace Vue CLI or webpack with Vite for existing projects yet, but it may be valuable to check out for new smaller scoped projects.
 :::

 The Vite ecosystem isn't that mature yet, the two main projects I'd recommend checking out are [VitePress](https://vitepress.vuejs.org/) and [Vitesse](https://github.com/antfu/vitesse).

-If you are in need of a documentation site then VitePress is really awesome, you can follow the VuePress documentation to fill in any gaps.
+If you are in need of a documentation site then VitePress is awesome, you can follow the VuePress documentation to fill in any gaps.
 VitePress abstracts away the Vite configuration, which will be limiting for non-documentation sites.

 Otherwise, I'd choose Vitesse as it's going to give you more flexible on customising your app.
 Vitesse offers a pre-configured `vite.config.js`, so you can easily